sulfuror/rescript-sh/README.md

 You can read more about how `crontab` works in [here](https://help.ubuntu.com/community/CronHowto).

 ## Some things worth to mention
-This script will create one (1) directory and two (2) files when it runs.
+This script will create one (1) directory (`.rescript`) in your $HOME and three (3) subdirectories: `config`, `lock` and `logs`.

+`config` directory will contain the `rescript` `rescript.conf` file, the `rescript-datefile` and the `rescript-exclusions`.
+If you have multiple repositories, this subdirectory will contain those three files for every script (one script for every repo).
 One is temporary and it is a `lock` file that will be deleted by the script at the end of it.
 The other file is a `datefile` created by the script.
 This `datefile` is not temporary and if it is deleted the script will create it again on the next run.

-**Why the new directory?**

-I was looking for something more generic than adding three files in the `/home` directory.
-So the script will create a directory called `.rescript` in your `/home` directory.
-Inside this new directory will be three  directories called `config`, `lock` and `logs`.
-If it already exists, it will do nothing.
-Inside the`config` directory will be placed the `datefile` and the `exclusion-file`.
-Inside the `lock` directory will be placed the `lock` file.
-The `logs` directory is for you to place the logs created by your cron jobs.

-**Why the `lock` file?**

-The lock file will be a 0kb (it contains literally nothing) and the name of the file will be `nameofscript.lock`.
-This `lock` file will be inside `/.local/tmp`.
-Why is it there?
-Well, I was having trouble with some cron jobs that started and the latest run was not finished yet.
-That leads me to some errors in my repo (nothing to be worried in my case).
-That's why I created the `lock` file.
-When the script start, first it'll check if the `lock` file is present;  if it is present then it will not execute and it'll show you a message telling you that the _"nameofscript is already running..."_.
-That way the script will not run if it's already running and it's not finished yet.
-If you kill the script, shut down your computer, kill restic or something similar the script will delete the file so you don't have to delete it manually for the next run.
+`lock` directory will always be empty except when `rescript` is running. `rescript` creates a temporarily file called `rescript.lock` every time it runs and the file should be removed at the end of every operation.
+This "lock" prevents another processes to run if `rescript` is already running and is not finished yet.
+For example: you set scheduled jobs but you forgot and tried to make a `prune`.
+If the scheduled job is not finished it will display a message telling you that `rescript` is already running so you'll have to wait until `rescript` finish to do what you want to do.
+This way you interrupt a process preventing possible problems with your repository.

+`logs` directory is used to save `rescript` logs.

 **Why the `datefile`?**

 The `datefile` is created by the script in the first run.
-This file will be placed inside `.rescript/config` and it will be called `datefile_nameofscript`.
+This file will be placed inside `.rescript/config` and it will be called `nameofscript-datefile`.
-Why is it there?
-I liked the way my script was but I really didn't wanted to do the `check`, `forget` and `prune` commands every day or even in every run of the script.
+_**Why is it there?**_ I liked the way my script was but I really didn't wanted to do the `check`, `forget` and `prune` commands every day or even in every run of the script.
 So, I find a way to play with the dates to make this happen and it was creating a file where the script could read and write dates.
 The `datefile` will only contain one date and that is 7 days from the moment you run the script for the first time (this 7 days is by default but you can change it in the "CLEAN" value).
-So, what does this mean?
-It means that every time the script runs, before running `check`, `forget` and `prune` it will read the date in your `datefile` and if those seven days have not passed yet (again, you can change the days), then it'll not run the `check`, `forget` and `prune`.
+_**So, what does this mean?**_ It means that every time the script runs, before running `check`, `forget` and `prune` it will read the date in your `datefile` and if those seven days have not passed yet (again, you can change the days), then it'll not run the `check`, `forget` and `prune`.
 When it's time to run `check`, `forget` and `prune`